Wordplay (game show): Double Definitions

-The day's champion advanced to the Double Definitions bonus round for an accumulating cash jackpot.
-The round was originally titled "Speedword" for the first week, but was quickly changed once the producers realized that fellow NBC game show Scrabble had been using the term for more than two years at the time.
-The gameboard for this round was a grid of 24 numbered spaces, in four rows of six, with each space vertically and horizontally connected to its immediate neighbors.
-When the champion called a number, Kennedy read two definitions for a word (such as "Writing Implement/Animal Enclosure" for the word "pen").
-Guessing the word awarded control of that space, while passing put up a block that the champion would have to go around.
-Multiple guesses were allowed with no penalty; the champion could move off a space only by giving a correct response or passing.

-The champion had 45 seconds to complete a path connecting the left and right sides of the board.
-Doing so won the jackpot, which began at $5,000 and increased by $2,500 for every day it went unclaimed.
-Failing to complete the path won $100 per correct answer.
-The largest jackpot awarded on the show was $27,500, which occurred during the final week on the air.
+The champion played the Double Definitions round for a progressive cash jackpot which started at $5,000 and increased by $2,500 each day it was not won.
+The Double Definitions game board consisted of 24 connected numbered squares arranged in a 6x4 grid, and behind each square were two definitions for one word (ex: "Writing Implement/Animal Enclosure" for the word "pen").
+To win the jackpot, the champion had to complete a connected path of squares from left to right within 45 seconds (à la Blockbusters' Gold Rush/Gold Run bonus round) by selecting one square at a time and correctly guessing the word for each square.
+A green dollar sign appeared in a square if its word was guessed correctly, but if the champion passed on a word, its square was blocked and he/she had to work their way around it by selecting another square.
+Multiple guesses were allowed on any square without penalty; however, the champion could only move to another square by correctly guessing the word or passing on it.

+Contestants who failed to make the proper connection in time won $100 for every word they got right.
+The highest jackpot ever won in the Double Definitions round was $27,500, which occurred during Wordplay's final week.

+On the series premiere, the bonus round was called "Speedword", but from the second episode onward, it was called "Double Definitions" after the show's producers realized that fellow NBC game show Scrabble had been using the term for more than two years at the time.

-Contestants were allowed to stay for three consecutive days or until they were defeated, whichever came first.
+Contestants were allowed to keep playing until they were defeated or until they won three episodes in a row, whichever happened first; three-time champions were retired undefeated.

 Broadcast history

 When Wordplay premiered on December 29, 1986, it was slotted in the 12:30 pm/11:30 am timeslot following Super Password.
 That slot had been occupied by the soap opera Search for Tomorrow for over four and a half years on NBC; the serial had aired continuously, first on CBS, since 1951 and was the longest running daytime program in history at the time of its cancellation.

-The series faced off against the first half-hour of the highly-rated The Young and the Restless on CBS and Loving on ABC, but did not perform well against both soap operas; the show was also prone to being preempted by some NBC affiliates continuing to air local newscasts or other syndicated programming in the 12:00 pm hour.
+The series faced off against the first half-hour of the highly-rated The Young and the Restless on CBS and Loving on ABC, but did not perform well against both soap operas; the show was also prone to being preempted by some NBC affiliates, in order to continue to broadcast syndicated programming in its timeslot.
 NBC announced the cancellation of Wordplay in the summer of 1987 in order to make room for Win, Lose or Draw on the network's schedule; the final episode of the series aired on September 4, 1987.
 Three days after the final episode aired, Scrabble was moved to the 12:30 pm Eastern timeslot.